Updated: 12 April, 2017.

 Probably the biggest reason to avoid any tour is the inherent lack of flexibility.
 On an organised trip of any length, you can guarantee there will be several places you barely scratch the surface of before being hustled back on the bus and moved on to your next destination.

 One or two days is nowhere near enough to explore most cities of any size, and even many of the smaller locations on the tourist trail have far more to see than a quick overnight stay will allow.

 While the better tour companies build a little time and flexibility into the schedule, you are ultimately competing against both the clock and your fellow passengers when trying to spend an extra day here or a few more hours there.
 If you prefer to travel slowly, experience more and see things in your own time, your best — indeed, only — option is to dance to your own beat.

-The best thing about group travel is often the people that you are travelling with.
-The worst thing about group travel is also often the people that you are travelling with.
-From the snorer in the bunk below you and the group that spend every night smashed and every day hung over, to the person who tells you several times a day how much better everything is at home, there’s a travel cliché or two on every tour.
+The best thing about group travel is often the people you’re travelling with.
+The worst thing about group travel is also often the people you’re travelling with.
+The snorer in the bunk below you, the group that spends every night drunk and every day hung over, the person who tells you several times a day how much better everything is at home, there’s a travel cliché or two on every tour.

 In almost every case, the extra effort required up front more than pays off in the long run.
 With the vast array of resources available to travellers these days, arranging your own perfect itinerary is infinitely easier than it was even a decade ago.
 Get out there and give it a go!